shivamchoudhary/w4119/hmwk2/README.txt

 INSTALLATION:
 ###############################################################################
 The make file has some of the interesting options which help a lot while testing.
-Just unzip the file and it should be good to go!!
+Look into some of the Makefile Options
 _______________________________________________________________________________

 OPTIONS: